 The Microsoft 365 Security Baseline

-- MFA enforced on all accounts — ideally using Conditional Access policies that enforce MFA based on user, location, device state, and application risk level, not just a blanket prompt
+- MFA enforced on all accounts, ideally using Conditional Access policies that enforce MFA based on user, location, device state, and application risk level, rather than a blanket prompt

 M365 Licensing and Security Features

-Microsoft 365 Backup: What Microsoft Does Not Cover
+Microsoft 365 Backup and What Microsoft Does Not Cover

 A persistent misconception among Sydney businesses is that Microsoft backs up their M365 data.
 Microsoft does not provide backup in the traditional sense.
-Microsoft’s infrastructure is highly resilient — data centres replicated across regions, hardware failures handled transparently — but this protects against Microsoft infrastructure failure, not against accidental deletion, ransomware, malicious insider activity, or retention policy misconfiguration.
+Microsoft’s infrastructure is highly resilient, with data centres replicated across regions and hardware failures handled transparently, but this protects against Microsoft infrastructure failure, not against accidental deletion, ransomware, malicious insider activity, or retention policy misconfiguration.

 Microsoft’s standard retention for deleted items is 30 days in most cases.
 After that, deleted emails, files, and Teams messages are not recoverable through the standard Microsoft interface.
 Ransomware that encrypts files in SharePoint or OneDrive can propagate through synchronised devices and, once the 180-day version history is exhausted, leave files unrecoverable without a third-party backup.

-Third-party M365 backup — covering Exchange Online, SharePoint, OneDrive, and Teams — provides genuine point-in-time recovery capability that Microsoft’s native tools do not.
-For businesses with compliance obligations (legal hold, financial records retention, healthcare data), third-party backup also provides the documentation trail that M365’s native retention policies cannot always satisfy.
+Third-party M365 backup provides genuine point-in-time recovery capability that Microsoft’s native tools do not, and for businesses with compliance obligations, it also provides the documentation trail that M365’s native retention policies cannot always satisfy.

 Signs Your M365 Environment May Have Been Compromised